 I’m so happy for you to learn more about what is at the root of your health issues.
 Often patients have a sense that their symptoms are all connected, and yet standard tests are not intended to show us those interconnections.
 While standard tests are important, in the case of unresolving health issues, and simply not feeling well, it’s important to step out of the box and use tests that can give us the information we need to help your body heal.

 Next week, I’ll go into more depth about leaky gut (read the article here) and how to know if it is affecting your health.
 Please subscribe to this blog to get this and future articles sent directly to your inbox.
-You can also sign up to receive my weekly ‘Wellness Wisdom’ newsletter, and when you do, you will also receive a free guide to Reclaim Your Wellness.
+You can also sign up to receive my weekly ‘Wellness Wisdom’ newsletter, and when you do, you will also receive a free ebook A Guide to Adrenal Recovery.

 If you have any questions about the information I have covered in this post, please feel free to send me a note below in the comments section.

 7th August 2014